Quarantine Procedures for entry via Airport

 The Department of Health will issue quarantine orders to all passengers arriving at the Hong Kong International Airport (except exempted persons).
 The Government adopts a risk-based approach to decide appropriate quarantine premises (such as home, hotels or other premises) for different groups of inbound travellers.New Location of the Temporary Specimen Collection Centre (TSCC)

-Starting from 4am on 18 August 2020, those arriving Hong Kong via the Hong Kong International Airport will be required to proceed to the TSCC set up in the restricted area of the Airport for collecting their deep throat saliva samples immediately upon arrival.
+Starting from 4am on 18 August 2020, those arriving Hong Kong via the Hong Kong International Airport will be required to proceed to the TSCC set up in the restricted area of the Airport for COVID-19 testing immediately upon arrival.
 They will need to stay at the TSCC to wait for test results which will be available on the same day before they can proceed with immigration procedures.

-Travellers should prepare to bring along with them all necessities, especially medications and their record, of sufficient quantities before boarding the plane as they will need to go to the TSCC set up in the restricted area of the Airport for collecting their deep throat saliva samples immediately upon arrival to Hong Kong and can only proceed with immigration procedures and collect their checked-in baggage after completing relevant testing procedures.
-The waiting time could be up to 12 hours or more.Holding Centre for Test Result
+Travellers should prepare to bring along with them all necessities, especially medications and their record, of sufficient quantities before boarding the plane as they will need to go to the TSCC set up in the restricted area of the Airport for COVID-19 testing immediately upon arrival to Hong Kong and can only proceed with immigration procedures and collect their checked-in baggage after completing relevant testing procedures.
+The waiting time is approximately 3 to 4 hours, but could be up to 12 hours or more.Compulsory Quarantine

 Persons under compulsory quarantine must stay inside their corresponding quarantine premises (such as home and hotel room) at all times.
 Confinees have to check their body temperature twice daily and record their health condition for monitoring of personal health.
 During the quarantine period, various government departments will regularly render necessary assistance to those under quarantine.
 For those who are in need, they can contact the Home Affairs Department District Help Desk Hotline.
 The Centre for Health Protection of our Department also provides a dedicated hotline which operates 24 hours a day to confinees.
 If they develop fever or other symptoms, they should call the hotline immediately to report the condition.